Your interactive guide to understanding Trademarks, Patents, Copyrights, Industrial Designs, and Geographical Indications in Malaysia.

 Films, Sound, Broadcasts: 50 years from publication/broadcast.

-A Geographical Indication (GI) is a specialized sign used on products that possess a specific geographical origin and whose qualities, reputation or characteristics are essentially attributable to that place of origin.
-Prominent examples include "Champagne" from France or "Darjeeling Tea" from India.
+A Geographical Indication (GI) is a sign used on products that have a specific geographical origin and possess qualities or a reputation that are due to that origin (e.g., Sarawak Pepper or Musang King Durian).

 Typically sought for: Agricultural products and foodstuffs, Wines and spirit drinks, Handicrafts and industrial products unique to a specific region.